The definition of pica is persistent, compulsive eating of non-food things.

-Puppies, of course, are a different story; they are still learning what is eatible and what is not and what better way to learn than by eating random things to find out?
-Puppies explore the world with their noses and with their mouths, just like kids do.
-The rationale in their minds is that if it fits in the mouth it’s meant to be eaten unless proven otherwise.
+Puppies, of course, are a different story; they are still learning what is edible and what is not, and what better way to learn than by eating random things to find out?
+Puppies explore the world with their noses and mouths, just like kids do.
+The rationale in their minds is that if it fits in the mouth, it’s meant to be eaten unless proven otherwise.
 Some of these things might smell very attractive (to a dog), such as dirty socks or underwear.

 To complicate matters further, human dwellings are packed with inedible stuff.